-What makes Once Upon a Crime unique from many other true crime podcasts is that there are monthly themes Ludlow will decide upon and then cover crimes that fit within that category.
-For example, the first month of the podcast covered the theme “lost and found” about people who had been kidnapped and eventually escaped their captors, then in another month the theme was “fatal fans” where he focused on celebrities who were killed by their fans.
+What makes Once Upon a Crime unique from many other true crime podcasts is that Ludlow decides on monthly themes and then covers crimes that fit within that category.
+For example, the first month of the podcast covered the theme “lost and found” about people who had been kidnapped and eventually escaped their captors, then in another month the theme was “fatal fans” where she focused on celebrities who were killed by their fans.

-Ludlow will introduce the theme at the beginning of the month in detail and refresh listeners at the start of each episode.
-Next she will tell the story of what happened in the case and will occasionally interject some of her personal humor and opinion.
-To date there are no unsolved cases featured on Once Upon a Crime so the listener will always walk away satisfied knowing the outcome of the case.
+Ludlow introduces the theme at the beginning of the month in detail and refreshes listeners at the start of each episode.
+Next she tells the story of what happened in the case and will occasionally interject some of her personal humor and opinion.
+To date there are no unsolved cases featured on Once Upon a Crime so the listener will always walk away satisfied knowing the outcome.

 Similar to The Trail Went Cold, Once Upon a Crime has a good online presence and on social media with their Facebook account and Twitter account that boasts almost 7,000 followers.
 The website is simple in design but very easy to use.
 The three main tabs on the front page allow visitors to search for crimes they wish to hear about via categories or listen to episodes they wish by the month they were released.